adamvinueza/notes/README.md

 [Scott Torborg](https://www.scotttorborg.com/) has a nice tutorial on [creating a minimal Python package](https://python-packaging.readthedocs.io/en/latest/) that can be used for distributing your software.

 ### Installing a Python package from Github via pip
 Once you have your Python package source stored in your repository, you can install it directly from Github in two steps.
-First, tag one of your commits with a version number--or, better, make a release).
+First, tag one of your commits with a version number (or, better, make a release).
 Second, put this into your `requirements.txt` file:

 ```
 git+git://github.com/myaccount/myrepo.git@vM.m.p